phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 ![Four states: start, waiting on foo.txt, waiting on bar.txt, end](async-state-machine-basic.svg)

 The diagram uses arrows to represent state switches and diamond shapes to represent alternative ways.
-For example, if the `foo.txt` file is not ready, the path marked with _"no"_ is takes and the _"Waiting on foo.txt"_ state is reached.
+For example, if the `foo.txt` file is not ready, the path marked with _"no"_ is taken and the _"Waiting on foo.txt"_ state is reached.
 Otherwise, the _"yes"_ path is taken.
 The small red diamond without caption represents the `if content.len() < 100` branch of the `example` function.

 We see that the first `poll` call starts the function and lets it run until it reaches a future that is not ready yet.
 If all futures on the path are ready, the function can run till the _"End"_ state, where it returns its result wrapped in `Poll::Ready`.
 Otherwise, the state machine enters a waiting state and returns `Poll::Pending`.
 On the next `poll` call, the state machine then starts from the last waiting state and retries the last operation.